axyz/perfect-layout/README.md

 [DEMO](http://codepen.io/axyz/full/VLJrKr/)

-given an array of images in the form
+given an array of images in the form:

 ```
 {